Orlie Beer

 Registered Psychologist

-Her career has spanned hospital, community health, and disability settings, with experience in oncology, cardiology, rehabilitation, palliative care, and neurodiverse support.
-She has provided therapy under Medicare and the NDIS, collaborating with medical and allied health professionals to ensure holistic client care.
-Additionally, she works with Employee Assistance Program (EAP) clients, offering targeted support for career transitions, work-related stress, and professional identity development.
+Orlie has worked across hospital, community health, and disability settings, including oncology, cardiology, rehabilitation, palliative care, and neurodiverse support.
+She provides therapy under Medicare and the NDIS, and works with EAP clients around workplace stress, career transitions, and professional identity.